-The subject site is located within a commercial zone (C1 - Local Business District) where commercial development is allowed to include retail uses.
-As defined in the CMMC, "This district is intended to meet the local business needs of the community by providing a wide range of goods and services in a variety of locations throughout the City."
+The subject site is located within a commercial zone (C2 - General Business District) where commercial development is allowed to include retail storefronts.
+As defined in the CMMC, "this district is intended to provide for those uses which offer a wide range of goods and services which are generally less compatible with more sensitive land uses of a residential or institutional nature."
 Pursuant to the CMMC, cannabis retail storefronts are subject to extensive regulation (as specifically described in this report).
-These regulations are adopted to prevent land use inconsistencies with adjacent properties.
+These regulations are adopted to prevent land use inconsistencies with adjacent properties (including residential and institutional).
 Pursuant to the CMMC, the approval of a CUP requires that the Planning Commission make findings related to neighborhood compatibility, health and safety and land use compatibility.
 Proposed uses subject to CUPs will generally have site-specific conditions of approval to ensure the required findings can be met.
-A detailed project analysis regarding CUP findings is provided below in this report.
+A detailed project analysis regrading CUP findings is provided below in this report.